skythelimitdt/leaflet-challenge/README.md

 # Global Earthquake & Tectonic Plate Visualization
-🌍 **Explore the world's seismic activity and tectonic movements in real time!**
+🌍 **Explore the world's seismic activity and tectonic movements in real time!** <br> <br>
 This project is an interactive map that visualizes global earthquake data and tectonic plate boundaries using **Leaflet.js**.
 It fetches real-time earthquake data from the **USGS Earthquake API** and tectonic plate boundary data from a **GitHub GeoJSON source**.

 ## Features
-- Displays global earthquake data from the past week.
+- Displays global earthquake data from the past 7 days.
 - **Circle markers** represent earthquakes, with:
   - **Size** based on magnitude.
   - **Color** based on depth.